Categories: AwardsOscars

 Oprah Winfrey, The ButlerEarly on in the season Oprah seemed like she was a lock to win Best Supporting Actress but she, along with her film, was completely snubbed for any nominations.
 I'm sure she is crying into her stacks of money.

 Daniel Brühl, Rush: This is a snub that hurt a lot.
 I thought his performance in Rush was one of the best of the year.
-His buzz waned in the midseason, but he ended up being nominated for a Golden Globe and more shockingly a SAG award, but the Oscars stopped his formula one racing car.
+His buzz waned in the midseason, but he ended up being nominated for a Golden Globe and more shockingly a SAG award, but the stopped his formula one racing car.

 Spike Jonze, Her: The Best Director race was pretty competitive this year, but after he and his film gained considerable buzz from early awards, I though he would sneak in, but you should never question a household name like Scorsese.

-Emma Thompson, Saving Mr. Banks: I was sure that Amy Adams was going to get into this category at the expense of another actress that was seen as safe, but I didn’t think it would be Emma Thompson, apparently the Academy doesn’t like Disney too much.
+Emma Thompson, Saving Mr. Banks: I was sure that Adams was going to get into this category at the expense of another actress that was seen as safe, but I didn't think it would be Emma Thompson, apparently the Academy doesn't like too much.

 Inside Llewyn Davis: I thought this was one of the best films of the year (you can look at my rankings here.)
 It was on shaky ground in Best Picture, but I still expected it to be nominated.
 I think the biggest surprise is that it was left our of the Best Original Screenplay race.
 The film did end up receiving 2 nominations for Sound Mixing and Cinematography.